aig19team/Startup-Companion/Readme.md

-Will keep adding content here.
+Will keep adding content here..